A quick and simple template for creating 30 days worth of social media posts in 5 minutes or less!

 What if I told you that you could implement a simple social media promotion template that would cut down your time into a mere fraction of what it would normally take you?

-Well I’m not here to sell you anything.
-I’m here to show you exactly how I have mastered the process of promoting my blog posts on social media with maximum effectiveness and minimum effort.
+Well I’m here to show you exactly how I have mastered the process of promoting my blog posts on social media with maximum effectiveness and minimum effort.

 When I publish a blog post, I spend roughly 5 minutes scheduling out 30 days worth of social media shares across 7 different social networks.